rwcuminale/English-3/README.md

 The year will explore the following discrete units:

-1. Course Introduction & Writing Process
-2. Words that Shaped a Nation
+1. Words that Shaped a Nation
-3. The Individual in Society
+3. The Individual and Society
 3. Power, Protest and Change
-4. Grit and Grandeur
-4. Facing our Fears
 5. Ordinary Lives, Extraordinary Tales
 5. Approaching the College Essay